Sairaj98k/object-oriented-projects/README.md

 # class constructor projects
- these repository contains my projects that are based on class contructors in python
+this repository contains my simple projects based on OOP (Object Oriented Programing), which could help in understainding of basic oop concepts like classes, objects, contructors etc.

+[Terminal Based Only]